nginx-proxy/nginx-proxy/README.md

 #### Passphrase

-Optionally you can set passphrase file for each certificate by creating `.pw` file with passphrase in certs directory.
+Optionally you can set passphrase for certificate by creating `.pw` file with passphrase in `/path/to/certs` directory.
 For example `foo.bar.com.pw`.

 #### Diffie-Hellman Groups